Overview of Acquired Hydrocephalus

-Acquired hydrocephalus develops after birth and can be caused by a variety of factors, such as head injury, meningitis, and brain tumor.
-The circulation of cerebrospinal fluid (CSF) is blocked, causing the brain’s ventricles to become enlarged.
-As a result, pressure develops in the brain, which may cause profound swelling.
-Surgical treatments, such as shunting, are effective in alleviating the symptoms and provide proficient circulation of CSF (1).
+Acquired hydrocephalus develops after birth and can be caused by a variety of factors, such as head injury, meningitis, and brain tumors.
+The basic nature of this condition is that the circulation of cerebrospinal fluid (CSF) is blocked, causing the brain’s ventricles so that they become enlarged.
+As a result, pressure develops in the brain, which can result in significant swelling.
+Surgical treatments, such as shunting, are effective in alleviating the symptoms and providing proper circulation of CSF (1).

 Hydrocephalus can be either communicating, in which CSF can still flow between the ventricles (flow is blocked after it exits the ventricles), or non-communicating, in which CSF is blocked along the passages connecting the ventricles.
-Hydropcephalus ex-vacuo occurs when a stroke or injury damages the brain matter, causing the brain to shrink.
+Hydrocephalus ex-vacuo occurs when a stroke or injury damages the brain matter, causing the brain to shrink.
 This eventually leads to an increase in CSF, which fills the extra space within the skull.
-Another type of hydrocephalus is normal pressure hydrocephalus (NPH), a form of communicating hydrocephalus, which occurs from the gradual blockage of the CSF draining.
+Another type of communicating hydrocephalus known as normal pressure hydrocephalus (NPH), occurs from the gradual blockage of the CSF draining.
 Over time, the ventricles enlarge in order to accommodate the increased volume of CSF.
 In contrast to hydrocephalus ex-vacuo, CSF pressure fluctuates from high to low in NPH (2).

 Hydrocephalus can occur at any age, although it most frequently occurs in older adults.
 There are no differences in terms of gender or ethnicity.
 According to the National Institute of Neurological Disorders and Stroke (4), there is an estimated 375,000 older Americans who have NPH.